Se Habla Español

 A settlement is a resolution of the case outside of court.
 Usually, it involves a compromise where the claimant accepts less compensation than they originally demanded and the insurance company agrees to pay the claim immediately rather than fighting against the claim in court.

-Your attorney will never decide for you whether to accept a settlement offer.
+Your Clearwater pedestrian accident attorney will never decide for you whether to accept a settlement offer.
 They will, however, advise you about the pros and cons of each offer so that you can make an informed decision about whether to accept it.
 Once the settlement agreement is signed by both parties and approved by the court, you cannot ask for more money from the defendant.

-If the other side refuses to make a fair settlement offer, the claimant may file a lawsuit in the appropriate court within four years of the pedestrian accident.
+If the other side refuses to make a fair settlement offer, the claimant may file a lawsuit in the appropriate court within two years of the pedestrian accident.
 The parties can continue settlement negotiations until the court decides the matter.

 As previously noted, the driver of the motor vehicle that struck the pedestrian most often caused the accident.